HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/wcm_rest_v3/wcm_rest_v3_starting.md

 ## Prerequisites

-Before using WCM API v3, ensure it is enabled in your DX Compose deployment.
-For enablement instructions, see [Enabling and disabling WCM API v3](../cfg_dx_compose/enable_wcm_api_v3.md).
+WCM API v3 is enabled by default in DX Compose CF238 and later.
+If you need to disable or re-enable it, see [Enabling and disabling WCM API v3](../../cfg_dx_compose/enable_wcm_api_v3.md).

 ## Authentication